Blendify/blender-manual/blender_docs/manual/render/layers/layers.rst

 Usage
 =====

-Each Render Layer has an associated set of :doc:`Scene Layers </scene_layout/object/properties/relations/layers>`.
+Each Render Layer has an associated set of :doc:`Collections </scene_layout/collections/collections>`.
-Objects which are on one of the associated Scene Layers are shown in that Render Layer, as long as that Scene Layer is also visible.
+Objects which are on one of the associated collections are shown in that Render Layer, as long as that collection is also visible.

 .. warning::

    Only the objects in visible Scene Layers will be rendered.
-   So, if only Scene Layer 1 is visible and your Render Layer set specifies to render only Layers 2 and 3, nothing will be rendered.
+   So, if only Collection 1 is visible and your Render Layer set specifies to render only Collections 2 and 3, nothing will be rendered.

 ..
 TODO2.8 integrate content below with content above.